ThePragmaticFuturist/gestault/instructions/step_06_chat_session_and_management.md

 *    We can later retrieve or delete those sessions and messages.

-Imagine it like how chat works in ChatGPT, but simplified.
+Imagine a simplified ChatGPT.

-Okay, let's create the API endpoints and database logic for managing chat sessions and their message history.
+Let's create the API endpoints and database logic for managing chat sessions and their message history.
 We'll focus on storing the data correctly in our SQLite tables (`sessions` and `chat_messages`).

 [Reasoning behind the code](reasoning/r6.md)